fkie-cad/friTap/docs/advanced/patterns.md

 ## Overview

 When SSL/TLS libraries are stripped of symbols or statically linked into applications, friTap cannot use traditional function name resolution.
 Pattern-based hooking solves this by matching byte patterns in memory to identify and hook the required functions.
+By default friTap has already some patterns included for well-known libaries but due to compilation and library updates it might be the case that these patterns needs to be updated.

 ### When to Use Pattern-Based Hooking